-(j) Subsequent appointments.-Submission of lists of recommended persons and appointments of council members for the second and succeeding terms shall be made in the same manner as prescribed in subsection (b), except that:

-(1) Organizations required under subsection (b) to submit lists of recommended persons shall do so at least 60 days prior to expiration of the council members' terms.

-(2) The officer required under subsection (b) to make appointments to the council shall make said appointments at least 30 days prior to expiration of the council members' terms, and the appointment shall become effective immediately upon expiration of the incumbent members' terms.

-(k) Appointments of acting councilors.-Should any organization or individual fail to submit a list of recommended persons as required under subsection (b) within the time limits in subsection (i) or (j), the officer designated to make the appointment under subsection (b) shall appoint as many acting councilors as required under subsection (b) until such time as the list of recommended persons is submitted by the original organization as required in subsection (b).
+- (j) Subsequent appointments.-Submission of lists of recommended persons and appointments of council members for the second and succeeding terms shall be made in the same manner as prescribed in subsection (b), except that: - (1) Organizations required under subsection (b) to submit lists of recommended persons shall do so at least 60 days prior to expiration of the council members' terms. - (2) The officer required under subsection (b) to make appointments to the council shall make said appointments at least 30 days prior to expiration of the council members' terms[, and].
+If the appointments are not made within the specified time, the council chairperson may make interim appointments from the lists of recommended individuals.
+An interim appointment shall be valid only until the appropriate officer under subsection (b) makes the required appointment.
+Whether the appointment is by the required officer or by the chairperson of the council, the appointment shall become effective immediately upon expiration of the incumbent [members' terms] member's term. - (k) Appointments of acting councilors.-Should any organization or individual fail to submit a list of recommended persons as required under subsection (b) within the time limits in subsection (i) or (j), the officer designated to make the appointment under subsection (b) shall appoint as many acting councilors as required under subsection (b) until such time as the list of recommended persons is submitted by the original organization as required in subsection (b).